 This is following on from the previous blog about GCSE and A-level exams.

-In that blog I mentioned how large numbers of students are failing the “traditional” subjects, such as English, Maths and Science.
+In the previous I mentioned how large numbers of students are failing the “traditional” subjects, such as English, Maths and Science.
 This has led to the construction of the new “English Bacc”, which is meant to track the number of students getting a good GCSE in English, Maths, Science, a humanity, and a language.
 News stories have also criticised the new Applied GCSE’s, and vocational subjects being worth up to 4 “traditional” GCSES.

 While I agree it is important that students take the core GCSES’s of English, Maths and Science, as they are useful no matter what career they will eventually be used in, I don’t see the problem with applied and vocational GCSE’s (or A-levels, for that matter).
 While a poorly-designed vocational syllabus could end up being very simplistic, the logic of students being able to learn the same subject in different ways is valuable.